thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 ## TODO :
     * if path :
-        * if pdf => pdf
-        * if video => ffmpeg
-        * either way : get file size and file name
+        * if video => ffmpeg : https://github.com/kkroening/ffmpeg-python + get file size
     * if link :
-        * if pdf : pdftotext then estimation of time to read
+        * if is pdf : dl then pdftotext then estimation of time to read
-    * add a shortcut to show the beginning of the link or pdf
     * check if metadata are present in duplicate in the db, to repair the existence test
+    * check your own db and add it to litoy to see how it fares in actual combat
     * rename all elos to elo1 elo2 etc, and write the dictionnary that translates the name when printing, same with deltas (rename to delta1 etc)
         * store mode as mode_nb and mode_word
     * randomly add a warning that YOU'RE GONNA DIE SOMEDAY, along with some stats as to how probable it is